 18. Helps Manage OCD

 Obsessive-compulsive disorder (OCD) affects about 1 in 40 adults and is characterized by persistent, obsessive thoughts and behaviors.

 The disorder can cause a large range of symptoms and behaviors, and it tends to look a little bit different for everyone.
-While many people think of OCD as a strong aversion to germs — and this can certainly be a form of OCD — the reality is the disorder is much broader than how people normally think of it.
+While many people think of OCD as a strong aversion to germs—and this can certainly be a form of OCD—the reality is the disorder is much broader than how people normally think of it.

-19. Manages Autism Symptoms
+19. Supports Autism Symptoms

 Additionally, researchers found: “Touch therapy has been noted to have immediate and long-term effects on the body’s biochemistry, including decreased levels of the stress hormone cortisol, and increased levels of the neurotransmitters serotonin and dopamine, which play roles in mood regulation, movement, impulse control, and more.”